 Engagement in the course will improve the quality of teaching by introducing participants to a range of online resources, methodologies and knowledge that will support teaching and provide the opportunity to embed digital learning into teaching, learning and assessment practices.

-Delivered online, this course can be taken anytime, anywhere between October 12th and December 31st 2020.
+Delivered online, this course can be taken anytime between March 1st and May 31st 2021.
 Participants will be encouraged to engage meaningfully with course content for approximately 20 hours.